Dielectric Mirrors | previous | next | feedback |

 - minimum sensitivity to growth errors

 Such dielectric mirror designs can often only be found by using numerical optimization algorithms, although analytical design strategies are known for some design targets (e.g. chirped mirror designs for dispersive mirrors).
 Technical challenges arise from the high dimensionality of the searched parameter space, and from the myriads of local optima which make it difficult to find the global optimum.
-An efficient optimization requires refined software, utilizing advanced multi-dimensional optimization, Monte Carlo methods, needle methods, and the like.
+An efficient optimization requires advanced mirror design software with features like efficient multi-dimensional optimization with Monte Carlo methods, definition of sophisticated figure-of-merit functions (also taking into account the sensitivity to growth errors), etc.

 Beyond the technical optimization problems, there are of course also fundamental limitations.
 In many cases, the design involves a compromise between the obtained optical properties, the required number of layers, and the required growth precision.